SUSA-org/Fall-2018-Career-Exploration/README.md

 # Fall 2018 Career Exploration Materials
 Collection of materials to bring new members of SUSA @ Berkeley up to speed.
 Hosted by and maintained by the [Statistics Undergrad Student Association (SUSA)](https://susa.berkeley.edu).

+Each semester in Career Exploration, we cover a wide breadth of topics.
+This semester, we go over:

+1. Intro to Datahub and Career Exploration
+2. Python
+3. R
+4. Numpy/Pandas
+5. Tidyverse
+6. Linear Regression, Validation, Fitting
+7. The Bias Variance Tradeoff, Regularization
+8. Kaggle 1 Data Cleaning/Visualization and Linear Models
+9. Kaggle 2 Decision Trees, Random Forest, Boosting
+10. Kaggle 3 Neural Networks
+11. Kaggle 4 Recap

 # Contributing to This Repository

 Assistance is welcome.
 In order to modify this repo, you first need to know your organization status.
 You can be